 If the snoring is worse when your on your back (usually it is) then try sleeping on your side.
 If you roll over onto your back all the time, try sewing a sock with a tennis ball inside, into the back of your pyjama top, the discomfort of the ball will cause you to turn back onto your side

 OK, this may take a while.
 But it’s a scientific fact that the more weight you put on, the more you are prone to snoring.
 All to do with the fatty tissues increasing in your throat.

 - Clear nasal passages

 If you suffer from stuffy noses, rinse your sinuses with saline before bed.
-Use nasal decongestant, or nasal strips so you breathe more easily during sleep.
+Use nasal decongestants, or nasal strips so you breathe more easily during sleep.
 If you have allergies that cause your stuffy nose, reduce dust mites and dead skin by vacuuming your bed, or use an allergy medication

 - Keep bedroom air moist

 Dry air can irritate membranes in the nose and throat, so if swollen nasal tissues are the problem, a humidifier may help